-- In small places, a Post Office or ATM will usually be enough to meet the demand. - mean automated deposit services or a banking hub are delivered to serve the local area. - or a banking hub are delivered to serve the local area. - available locally, this is more likely to result in a banking hub being delivered.
+- In small places, a Post Office or ATM will usually be enough to meet the demand. - In medium sized places, where there are at least 50 shops, we might recommend better ways to deposit cash or assisted cash services where a lot of local people are vulnerable, and where they have to travel a significant distance to access cash.
+That could mean automated deposit services or a banking hub are delivered to serve the local area. - In large locations, where there are at least 70 retailers, we will consider the need for better ways to deposit cash or assisted cash services when people and businesses have to travel too far to access cash services.
+That could mean automated deposit services or a banking hub are delivered to serve the local area. - In the largest places with over 100 retailers, we are more likely to recommend assisted cash services.
+Depending on the services available locally, this is more likely to result in a banking hub being delivered.